sarthakkher/ch04-git-basics/exercise-3/README.md

 2. clone it to your laptop
 `git clone ...`

-3. add greetings on top of this file.
-Feel free to do more changes!
+3. TODO:
+> 1. Homework
+  2. Workout
+  3. Work on Resume

 4. commit your changes:
 `git commit -am "<explain what did you do>"`